Low-Dose CT FAQ

 Q: When will I get the results?

-Typically, the results of your screening CT are available within 24 hours.
-A nurse navigator will contact you to review your results and discuss the recommended follow-up.
+Typically, the results of your screening CT are available within 2-3 hours.
+A nurse practitioner will contact you to review your results and discuss the recommended follow-up.
 If you have additional questions, call 913-588-1227.

 Q: Will my physician also receive the results?

 Yes.
-The healthcare provider who ordered your exam will receive a copy of your results.
+The healthcare provider, as well as your primary care physician, will receive information regarding your results.

 Q: What should I do if I think I qualify for LDCT lung screening?